halizadehn/InfluenceUnlocked/README.md

-# Influence Unlocked: Persuasion-Aware Jailbreaking and the Hidden Persuasive Fingerprints of Large Language Models
+# Persuasion-Aware Jailbreaking as Social Engineering: Fingerprinting LLM Susceptibilities and Defense Implications

 This repository contains the implementation and evaluation framework for studying persuasion-based jailbreak attacks on Large Language Models (LLMs).
 The project operationalizes Cialdini’s persuasion principles to generate adversarial prompts and analyze model-specific susceptibility profiles.